OU-TMA/TMA-template-2016/README.md

 I don't believe this is an 'Official' Open University LaTeX package.

+# Installation (macOS)

-Thsi is how *I* installed it on OSX 10.9.4 after I had installed MacTEX-2014
+This is how *I* installed it on OSX 10.9.4 after I had installed MacTEX-2014

 	$ mkdir ~/Library/texmf/
 	$ mkdir ~/Library/texmf/tex